nanoporetech/dorado/documentation/SampleSheets.md

 If a sample sheet contains an `alias` column, this will be used to replace the `barcode` identifer for reads matching the `flow_cell_id`/`position_id` and `experiment_id`.
 This will be reflected in the read group ID `@RG ID` in the file header, and in the `BC` and `RG` tags of the classified reads.
 Values in the `alias` column must not be valid barcode identifiers (e.g. `barcode##` or `unclassified`).

 Note that if both `flow_cell_id` and `position_id` are present, both must match the read data for an alias to be applied.

+#### More information
+More information about the format of the sample sheet can be found [here](https://community.nanoporetech.com/docs/prepare/library_prep_protocols/experiment-companion-minknow/v/mke_1013_v1_revcy_11apr2016/sample-sheet-upload).

+Note that `dorado` does not currently support dual barcodes.